 About Laura

-Many of my clients are successful on paper.
-They’re capable, driven, and trusted by others.
+My clients are capable, driven, and trusted by others.
 And yet, they sense that clarity, confidence, or direction can’t be forced through effort alone anymore.

 How I Came To This Work